SciCatProject/perftest/README.md

 docker-compose up
 ```

+This creates a mongodb instance, a catamel instance and a catanie instance.

-It should return a time to ingest a number of datasets (currenttly 100)
+It should return a time to ingest a number of datasets (currently 100)
 ```
 scicatingest_1  | promise took 240 ms
 ```